Skip to main content

 info

-The metrics dashboards described below (Method call breakdown, response status breakdown, response status over time, and method response time) are only available to users on the Growth plan and above.
+The metrics dashboards described below (Method call breakdown, response status breakdown, response status over time, and method response time) are only available to users on the Build plan and above.
 Check out our pricing for more information.

 With the Method call and Response status breakdown, you'll see all the specific methods you are calling from your endpoint and the type of call it is (e.g., HTTP code and protocol).
 A list of response codes is also tracked to see how often your endpoint returned a successful response.